Header_How Parents Can Help Strengthen Their Toddler’s Immunit (1160 x 870 px)

 Nutrition is a Foundation to Support the Immune System's Function

-• Vitamins & Minerals Matter: Vitamins A, C, D, E, B6, and B12, zinc, iron, selenium, and magnesium all help support your toddler’s immune system.(3)
+• Vitamins & Minerals Matter: Vitamins A, C, D, E, B6, B12, zinc, iron, selenium, and magnesium all help support your toddler’s immune system.5

-• Healthy Fats Are Key: Omega-3 fatty acids are also important for supporting immune health.
-(4)
+• Healthy Fats Are Key: Omega-3 fatty acids are also important for supporting immune health.6

 Did You Know?

 Nutrient deficiencies can directly impact how your toddler’s immune system functions.
-A diet deficient in key vitamins and minerals may result in weakened immunity, slower growth, and increased susceptibility to illness.
-Fortified foods, and fortified milk, support in bridging the nutritional gaps!
+A diet deficient in key vitamins and minerals may weaken immunity, slow growth, and increase illness susceptibility.
+Fortified foods and fortified milk support bridging the nutritional gaps!

 Fortified Milk: A strategy to support Immune Health